 Factor 1: Adjusting to labor needs

 - Welding intelligence solutions that electronically gather data that manufacturers can use to drive positive change.
-Technologies like Insight Welding Intelligence™ from Miller can provide work instructions while the operator is welding — for immediate feedback to help correct mistakes or inconsistencies — and also help operations track quality levels using real-time data.
+Technologies like Insight Welding Intelligence™ can provide work instructions while the operator is welding — for immediate feedback to help correct mistakes or inconsistencies — and also help operations track quality levels using real-time data.

 All of these technologies can help deliver better weld quality and less rework.
 When operators spend less time grinding, adjusting parameters or completing rework, they can spend more time welding.
 As a result, the manufacturing operation can increase capacity for value-added activities, take on more projects and boost revenue.

 In many cases, automation can be an affordable and flexible way to augment a manufacturer’s workforce.
 In the right applications, automation can deliver greater weld consistency.